Petrol and diesel technology

 As internal combustion engines, petrol and diesel units generate power by burning fuel inside the engine, with the expanding hot gases produced used to drive a piston.
 With the piston connected to a crankshaft, this motion rotates an axle via the transmission, turning the wheels and moving the vehicle.

-Both petrol and diesel engines utilise the four-stroke cycle - intake, compression, power and exhaust - but in different ways.
+Most petrol and diesel engines in cars utilise the four-stroke cycle - intake, compression, power and exhaust - but in different ways.
 For petrol engines, during the induction stroke, fuel and air are drawn into the cylinder, before being compressed by the piston into a small volume.
 This petrol-air mixture is then ignited by a spark from the spark plug, with the explosion causing the gases to expand, forcing the piston down and turning the crankshaft.
 The burned gases are then expelled from the cylinder via the exhaust valve and into the exhaust pipe.

 Diesel engines work in the same basic way but, to begin with, only air is drawn into the cylinder and compressed.
 At the end of the compression stroke, diesel is directly injected into the cylinder where, because of the high air temperature caused by compression, it immediately vaporises and ignites.
 From there on, it behaves in the same way again as a petrol engine – moving the piston, turning the crankshaft and expelling the exhaust gases.